ERUD1T3/quine-mccluskey-petrick/README.md

-# quine-mccluskey
+# quine-mccluskey-petrick
-repo for the coding implementation Quine-McClusky method
+C++ implementation of Quine-McCluskey and Petrick's method